nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Main Success Scenario**

-1. User requests to list students.
+1. User requests to <u>list students (UC1)</u>.
-2. StoreClass shows a list of students.
-3. User selects the specific student from the list to update.
+2. User selects the specific student from the list to update.
-4. User enters the new information.
+3. User enters the new information.
-5. StoreClass updates the student's details and display a success message. </br>
+4. StoreClass updates the student's details and display a success message. </br>
     Use case ends.

 **Extensions**